levoxtrip/the-creative-deconstructor/src/content/knowledge-base/VCVRack/Basics.md

 # Basics Modular Synthesis
 Creating sound waves electronically or digitally is called *Synthesis*.

+A pre-made synthesizer has predefined amount of generators, filters and modulators which are combined in a fixed order.

-In comparison to pre-made synthesizer, *modular synthesis* allows us to choose which modules we want to use and in which order we want to connect them.
+In comparison to pre-made synthesizer, *modular synthesis* allows us to choose which components/modules we want to use and in which order we want to connect them.

 Synthesizer -> fixed structure, fixed signal path Modular Synthesis -> modular structure, flexible signal path